1952R/2952R: Systems Transforming Systems

 });

-…or automatically transform the following processing pipeline—which calculcates the 10 highest temperatures in the U.S.—to run on as many computers as there are available:
+…and automatically transform the following processing pipeline—which calculates record temperatures across the U.S. in 2025—to run on as many computers as there are available:

 S="ftp://ftp.ncdc.noaa.gov/pub/data/noaa/2023" # This can point to our server, so that we don't overload NOAA's servers